JustinLGates/react-w-auth-template/README.md

 # React with Auth0 template description

 This is a template for building react applications.
-Auth0 authentication is already build in, just add your private info in a .env file.
-This template also includes bootstrap, react-router-dom, and axios.
-I plan on adding redux in the near future.
+Auth0 authentication is already built-in, just add your private info in a .env file.
+This template also includes bootstrap, react-router-dom, and Axios.

 # Getting started

 ## Step 1:

-Click "use this template" button and give your repo a name.
+Click the "use this template" button and give your repo a name.

 ## Step 2:

-Using your cli use the "git clone yourRepoClone" to clone your repo.
+Using your terminal/command-line use the "git clone yourRepoClone" to clone your repo.

 ## Step 3:

 cd into "yourRepoClone"

-## step 4:
+## Step 4:

-Run npm i to install dependencies
+Run npm install to install dependencies

 ## Step 5: